CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - It excludes the file `connection.php` in the file `student.php`.

-/// type=MS, answer=[2,4]
+/// type=MS, answer=[1,2]

 In `student.php`, which statements correctly describe `CREATE TABLE IF NOT EXISTS` on line 4?

-- It throws an error if the table name already exsits.
+- It checks if the `students` table does not exist in the `LibraryDB` database.

-- It does not throw an error if the table name already exists.
+- It creates the `students` table if it does not exist in the `LibraryDB` database.

-- It creates the table if the table name `students` already exists.
+- It creates the `students` table if it already exists in the `LibraryDB` database.

-- It creates the table if the table name `students` does not exist.
+- It modifies the `students` table if it does not exist in the `LibraryDB` database.

-- It modifies the table if the table name `students` does not exist.
+- It throws an error if the `students` table already exsits in the `LibraryDB` database.

 /// type=SS, answer=[1]